By John Sanidopoulos

-Though it is commonly recorded that this gesture on behalf of the Pope was made merely as an ecumenical gesture, such as that of the skull of St. Andrew in Patras, with regards to the return of the relics of St. Savvas there is more to the story.
-In fact, it was St. Savvas himself who was urging Pope Paul VI to have his relics returned, appearing first to his predecessor Pope John XXIII in his dreams and causing a scene in his reliquary.
+Though it is commonly recorded that this gesture on behalf of the Pope was made merely as an ecumenical gesture, such as that of the skull of St. Andrew in Patras, with regards to the return of the relic of St. Savvas there is more to the story.
+In fact, it was St. Savvas himself who was urging Pope Paul VI to have his relic returned, appearing first to his predecessor Pope John XXIII in his dreams and causing a scene in his reliquary.

 Fr.
 Seraphim, the Abbot of St. Savvas Lavra, explains everything as follows:

 Patriarch Benediktos had insisted that Fr.
-Seraphim attend the reception of the relics.
+Seraphim attend the reception of the relic.
 He even told the Abbot: "In your days, Fr.
 Seraphim, Saint Savvas has returned!"
 Fr.
 Seraphim responded: "No, in your days, Your Holiness."

-A problem arose when it came time to dress the holy relics in Orthodox vestments, since the Latins had dressed him in Latin vestments.
+A problem arose when it came time to dress the holy relic in Orthodox vestments, since the Latins had dressed him in Latin vestments.
 After nine centuries it would be impossible to manoeuvre the body so as to put on the rason, the monastic schema and epitrachelion among other things.
 To further complicate matters, the hands of St. Savvas were crossed over his chest.
-Metropolitan Kyriakos of Nazareth describes what then happened as follows: "We then saw Abbot Seraphim kneel before the holy relics and pray for a good amount of time.
+Metropolitan Kyriakos of Nazareth describes what then happened as follows: "We then saw Abbot Seraphim kneel before the holy relic and pray for a good amount of time.
 At one point he arose and did prostrations and lifted the arms of Saint Savvas as one would a living man before the amazed eyes of us all."
 They were able to change the vestments without a problem in Venice before the return to Jerusalem.

 When the glass coffin arrived at the Piazza San Marco on the pier, there was a gondola that transported it by escort to an area near the airport.
 In a strange coincidence it was the same pier the sacred relic had disembarked centuries ago.
 Countless pigeons were gathered there, as if they were there to honor the event.
 Even many years later, when Fr.
 Seraphim and Metropolitan Kyriakos would reminisce about those days, they would always talk about the pigeons.